mikiec84/sdc-headnode/README.md

 During development, or as part of release engineering, particular elements of the build specification may be overridden in another file: `build.spec.local`.
 By re-specifying a subset of build configuration in this file, the behaviour of a particular build run may be altered.
-A useful example of `build.spec.local` for local development is:
+For example:

 ```
 {
-    "answer-file": "answers.json",
+    "answer-file": "answers.json.tmpl.external",
     "build-tgz": "false",
     "coal-memsize": 8192,
     "vmware_version": 7,
-    "default-boot-option": 1,
-    "clean-cache": true
+    "clean-cache": true,
+    "ipxe": true,
+    "console": "ttya"
 }
 ```

 In the example above,

-  - `"answer-file"` is used to specify a setup answers file for inclusion in resultant installation media
+  - `"answer-file"` is used to specify a setup answers file for inclusion in resultant installation media; `answers.json.tmpl.external` is suitable for a standard COAL setup
   - `"build-tgz"` is used to disable the creation of a compressed tarball with the build results; instead, the resultant build artefacts will be left in output directories.
+This can be very useful when rsync'ing a COAL build
   - `"coal-memsize"` is used to set the VMware guest memory size to 8192MB (recommended if you plan to install a [Manta][manta] test environment.)
   - `"vmware_version"` specifies the version of VMware Fusion to target.
     See <https://kb.vmware.com/s/article/1003746> for mapping of Virtual
     Hardware Version to VMware releases.
 Note that `vmware_version=7`, corresponding to hardware version 11, is required for Bhyve VMs to work.
-  - `"default-boot-option"` selects the default Loader boot option; a value of `1` selects the second entry in the menu: regular headnode boot
+  - COAL defaults to USB boot; `"ipxe"` modifies this default
+  - COAL defaults to serial console, using `ttyb`.
+Use `text` for VGA console

 #### Build Artefacts